 Chickpea flour omelettes are one of my very favorite breakfast / brunch recipes.They’re super-easy to make; high in protein, fiber, and iron; and delicious when combined with the right seasoning and / or vegetables.

 This particular chickpea flour concoction is inspired by an omelette I loved at a diner my mom and I used to go to all the time when I was younger.
 The diner’s still there but I don’t go anymore, because they don’t have much veg-friendly fare.
-Luckily, my own vegan version is even better, and 100x more healthy.
+Luckily, my vegan version is even better in my (not so humble) opinion.

 - 3/4 cup chickpea (garbanzo bean) flour